"It's becoming a theme." 29th September 2021.

 "As experiences occur in the life of the individual, they are either...

-He - "In psychodynamic terms, a) is transference.
+He says that in psychodynamic terms, a) is transference.

 Me -" symbolized, perceived and organized into some relation to the self.
 Symbolized is transference, are you sure?
 Because in my understanding symbolized represents the healthy version of processing experience.
 So, b) ignored or c) denied are especially relevant in psychodynamic as an error.
 I think a) symbolization is the healthy one...I believe"